TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 JMP :PROGRAM  ; Jump to the next part of the program, skipping over the padding

 :PADDING
-PAD 16  ; Insert 16 empty bytes
+%PAD 16  ; Insert 16 empty bytes

 :PROGRAM
 MVQ *rg0, 765  ; Set the first 8 bytes of the padding to represent 765